gpg/gpg4win/doc/README.en.txt

        - Run "gpg --card-status".

    * X.509 Telesec Netkey 3 card
-     Use the gpgsm command line tool to initializing your card:
+     Use Kleopatra to initializing your card:
      - Insert card.
-     - Run "gpgsm --learn-card".
+     - Click at the Kleopatra systemtray icon (or use the context menu of the systemtray icon and run the learn card command).

    After finishing these steps your OpenPGP / X.509 certificate from your smart card is shown in Kleopatra under the tab